SA18: The Big Band Issue

 However, big-band composers and leaders find themselves in an especially fragile and interesting relationship to this process.
 With the improvisatory nature of the milieu they work in (jazz) and given the regular size of a big band (anywhere from eight to 20 members), the mediation between the objective composing of a work like “Black, Brown, and Beige” and the audience’s experience of it is overwhelming.
 What makes the big-band composer unique is their willingness to take advantage of the situation, making the mediation of their musicians’ improvisations and idiosyncrasies into a secondary part of the authorship process.
 Can anyone imagine “Sing, Sing, Sing” without the strangely square tom-tom syncopation of Gene Krupa?
 How about “Diminuendo and Crescendo in Blue” without the rawness of Paul Gonsalves’s tenor stomping?
 The mediation becomes authorship and we, as listeners, take the knowledge of that into our consideration and interpretation of the “inexpressible gesture” of the work.
 Truly magical!
 How often does this occur in music and how rarely do we, as listeners, marvel.

 And, perhaps this is the treasure I’ve been searching for in big-band music.
 It’s the way back in, or at least some way of thinking beyond the power of a full brass section in your face or five saxophones in locked-hand voicings playing so adroitly.
 I don’t know.
 It’s perhaps the beginning of a question rather than the answer to one, but I do know that any action taken in which a community, even one as small as a big band, takes a hand in collective authorship of something as profound and special as music is something to be celebrated.

-* Giorgio Agamben text from his essay“The Author As Gesture” from Profanations.
+* Giorgio Agamben from “The Author As Gesture” from Profanations.